EvanJGunn/EvanLanguage/README.md

 # What is the overall architecture?
 There are three parts to my spoken language testing system:
 1. The Database
-2. EvanLanguage (My Web Server) <------------ This repository store the code for this server
+2. EvanLanguage (My Web Server) <------------ This repository stores the code for this server
 3. EvanLanguageWeb (My react.js website) <---- Code in different repository

 # The Database